auth0/auth0-mcp-server/README.md

 - Credentials are stored in the system's secure keychain
 - No sensitive information is stored in plain text
 - Authentication uses OAuth 2.0 device authorization flow
-- Minimal permissions are requested for API access
+- No permissions (scopes) are requested by default
+- Interactive scope selection allows you to choose exactly which permissions to grant
+- Support for glob patterns to quickly select related scopes (e.g., `read:*`)
 - Easy token removal via `logout` command when no longer needed

 > [!IMPORTANT]